-A smart thermostat, the one device that can earn it’s purchase back with saving money on your energy bill.
+A smart thermostat, the only smart device that can earn it’s purchase back with saving money on your energy bill.
 It’s 2018 and I can’t imagine that people still buy dumb thermostats.
-Because these thermostats maybe cheap when you buy them, but you will lose money every year while heating your house when you are not at home.
-I bought a Smart Thermostat 5 years ago and still recommend it to everybody.
+These thermostats maybe cheap when you buy them, but you will lose money every year while heating your house when you are not at home.
+I bought a Tado smart thermostat 5 years ago and still recommend it to everybody here.

 Selecting your Smart Thermostat

 Before we start comparing the different thermostats that you can buy, we first need to determine what we find important on a thermostat.
 Yes, it has to heat and/or cool the house, but what makes it smart?
 That can control it from your mobile, no. That it detects your motion or lack of it… well we are getting closer.
-But how about it knows where you and the other house members are, if you left your windows open or maybe even can heat a specific zone or room alone.
+But how about it knows where you and the other house members are, or if you left your windows open or maybe even can heat multiple zones or a single room alone.
 And it has to talk with other devices, like Alexa, Google Assistant, or a Smart Hub.

 Besides the smart side of the thermostat, there is also a really important non-smart but technical side, OpenTherm.
 This is the standard communication protocol used in central heating systems to communicate with the thermostat.

 Now almost every manufacture support OpenTherm, allowing you to use any thermostat on any central heating system.
 But some have manufactures made some changes in the protocol, they added features that aren’t supported by OpenTherm which result in a non-working thermostat.

 I have a Nefit heating system and it does not fully support OpenTerm so my choices for Smart Thermostats where limited.
 But luckily Tado was able to write a specific connector for Nefit so everything is working fine here.

 But if you have decided which Smart Thermostat you want to buy, make sure you check if it works with your heating system.